akshayreddykotha/Inferential-Statistics-Course/docs/04_inf_for_categorical_data_Coursera.md

 This lab was written for OpenIntro by Andrew Bray and Mine &Ccedil;etinkaya-Rundel.
 </div>

-Lab activity answered by [Akshay Kotha](https:/twitter.com/AkshayKReddy)
+Lab activity answered by: [Akshay Kotha](https://linkedin.com/in/akshaykotha)